Summary

 Always, Sometimes, or Never True handout (attached; one per group of three students)

-Always, Sometimes, or Never True Answer Key (attached; optional)
+Always, Sometimes, or Never True Answer Key document (attached; one for teacher use; optional)

 Gravity Comparative Analysis handout (attached; one per student)